AlexanderMattheis/Navi-Faces/README.md

 # Navi Faces
-A very old project integrated in my unfinished strategy game Navigators.
+A very old project integrated in my unfinished strategy game **The Navigators**.
 The architecture was too complicated in comparison to the MVC-pattern similar architectures I create now.
 Also, the description is currently only available in German.
 It is about a new language which allows you to design multilingual, resolution independent menus in computer games very fast/time efficient due to a hard separation of logic